-Several scholarships are available to eligible students through the Division of Family and Consumer Sciences and the College of Agricultural, Family and Consumer Sciences.
-Students may obtain additional information from the Program Leader, Associate Dean of the Division and/or the Dean of the College.
+Several scholarships are available to eligible students through the Department of Family and Consumer Sciences and the College of Sciences and Agriculture.
+Students may obtain additional information from the Program Leader, Department Chairman, Associate Dean and/or the Dean of the College.